mca91/ITEWR_DC_Course/chapter2.md

 Last year a classroom had 21 students, and this year it has 24 students.

 *** =instructions
-What is the regression's prediction for the change in the classrom average test score?
+What is the regression's prediction for the change in the classroom's average test score?

 *** =hint